 The stalks have been used to make rope, twine, and nets.

-There is so much online about growing milkweed, because of the movement to raise monarch cats.
-And if you want to use milkweed regularly and/or just help the wild ones, this would be a great train to hop on, so that there’s plenty of milkweeds to go around.
+There is so much online about growing milkweed, because of the movement to save the monarch butterfly.
+And if you want to use milkweed regularly and/or just help the wild ones, this would be a great train to hop on, so there’s plenty of milkweed to go around.
 It’s the monarch’s butterfly weed.
 And unfortunately, some monarch populations are in trouble.

-Hummingbirds and honey bees are also crazy about milkweed, as are many other insects.
+Hummingbirds and bees are also crazy about milkweed, as are many other insects.
 And a few species of bugs depend on it entirely.
-Tending milkweed on your property is a wonderful way to support Mother Nature.
+Tending native milkweed on your property is a wonderful way to support Mother Nature.
 Once you get it established, it will start to spread by rhizomes.

 There’s a second species of Milkweed around Haliburton, Ontario, Canada.
 That’s swamp milkweed, or in Chippewa, bu’giso’win meaning “swimming”.
 It’s not as palatable.
 It’s mostly been used as a purgative root medicine.
 We will be covering it in 2022!
 We’ll also be talking about milkweed in December 2021’s Wood Folk Diary, about monarch butterflies.